WeAreAmaze/amc/docs/intro.md

 AMC is a node implementation compatible with all node protocols that support Amaze Chain.

-It was originally built and promoted by Amze, licensed under Apache and MIT licenses.
+It was originally built and promoted by Amaze, licensed under Apache and MIT licenses.

 As a complete Amaze Chain node, amc allows users to connect to the Amaze Chain network and interact with the Amaze Chain blockchain.